wbcmedia/wbcmedia.github.io/draft.md

 **_Lord Naff_** : Who are you?

-- Gideon points at the photo
+- Gideon then points at the photo

 **_Gideon_** : Oh Uncle, you are a rascal, it's me, your favourite nephew, Gideon.